 Make the Most of Deployment Tax Benefits

 Deployments are difficult for everyone involved, but tax benefits help to at least ease the financial burden of being separated from your family for eight months or more.
 If you have or your loved one has to go on a deployment, make the most of it by seeing it as a great financial opportunity.

-If you need more details about which military pay qualifies for tax exclusions, look at the IRS page regarding question and answers on combat zone tax provisions.
+If you need more details about which military pay qualifies for tax exclusions, look at the IRS page regarding questions and answers on combat zone tax provisions.